-Final Thoughts on Turkish Airline 777-300 Economy LHR to IST
+Final Thoughts on Turkish Airlines Boeing 777-300 Economy LHR to IST

 I thought this Turkish Airlines economy flight was excellent.
 The cabin crew were a little curt but the amenities, entertainment choice and seats were excellent.
 Big bonus points for the tasty bread roll, footrest and USB plugs in the seats.
 However, I would recommend bringing an adapter for your headphones to get a truly relaxing entertainment experience.

 I would be very happy to travel long-haul in Turkish Airlines economy and to recommend them a great choice when travelling between London and Istanbul.